-Sponsorship from Cambridge English Language Assessment will provide the funding for a team of PhD students and post-doctoral researchers and will focus on a range of topics, including:
+Sponsorship from Cambridge Assessment English provides funding for a team of PhD students and post-doctoral researchers to undertake research within four key areas:

-We do not believe that automated assessment will replace human teachers and examiners anytime soon, but it can add great value to their work.
-For example, it can provide additional layers of quality control, speed up processes and allow teachers to offer more objective in-course tests which give detailed diagnostic feedback to help students to improve their English more effectively.
+We do not believe that automated assessment should replace class teachers and examiners anytime soon, but it can add great value to their work.
+For example, it can provide additional layers of quality control, speed up processes and give detailed diagnostic feedback to help students improve their English more effectively.

-The ALTA Institute is administered by the Computer Laboratory and includes principal investigators from the Departments of Engineering and Theoretical and Applied Linguistics.
+The ALTA Institute is administered by The Computer Laboratory and includes principal investigators from the Departments of Engineering and of Computer Science and Technology.

 Contact us for further information about ALTA.
 Potential applicants may contact the director or one of the other investigators for further information.